thosearetheguise/thosearetheguise.github.io/_posts/2018-09-21-Setup-Kali-In-VMware.md

 ![linux-tools-iso.png]({{site.baseurl}}/Images/linux-tools-iso.png)

 Boot up the VM and log in.
-To install VMware Tools click Player > Manage > Reinstall VMware Tools from the guest window:
+Because we are 1337 h4x0rz we are not going to use the GUI to install the tools.